 Securing student success: a fair approach to assessment and award during the coronavirus (COVID-19) pandemic.

-This page includes the detail on our COVID-19 assessment arrangements, including the safety net policy.
-This policy applied to students in the 2019-20 academic year to mitigate the effect of the COVID-19 pandemic and associated lockdown.
+This page includes the detail on our COVID-19 assessment arrangements, including our safety net policies.
+These policies applied to students in the 2019-20 and 2020-21 academic years to mitigate the effect of the COVID-19 pandemic and associated lockdown.

 The impact of the global coronavirus (COVID19) pandemic and stringent social distancing measures introduced by the government have changed the way universities operate.
 We have responded to protect your safety and your long-term academic success is now our priority.

 After careful review and consultation on what will work best for York St John University students, we have developed an approach to ensure that you are not disadvantaged by circumstances beyond your control.

 We want you to be rewarded for your hard work and achievement and have the opportunity to achieve your potential in meeting the learning outcomes for your degree.

 - Introduced a Safety Net policy to guarantee that your programme-level average will not be lower than a benchmark calculated from confirmed assessment outcomes so far;